 On the other hand, YouTube can serve as a trolly soapbox, like the Speaker’s Corner in London’s Hyde Park.
 But it can record moments for which there is no better forum, moving snapshots of lives going by.
 Pure joy.

 This is the kind of live-action snapshot for which YouTube was made.
-No wonder it’s gotten four and a half million hits in the six days since it’s been posted.
+No wonder it got four and a half million hits in the six days after it was posted.
 You’ve probably seen it already.

 - Sean Dixon